Sciatica vs. Pinched Nerve Pain — What’s the Difference?

 Contact Spine Institute of North America About Possible Sciatic Pain

-The Spine Institute of North America and our team of experts are dedicated to helping you find the source of your back pain and to regain a pain-free life.
+The Spine Institute of North America and our team of experts will help you find the source of your back pain to regain a pain-free life.
 We understand back pain can make daily life difficult and prevent you from enjoying your life to the fullest.
 We offer innovative spinal treatments to improve your overall quality of life and regain the freedom of mobility.

 Contact a spinal specialist online today to schedule an appointment and learn more about our treatments.